duganchen/kitty-pistol-previewer/README.md

 And that should be it.

-The thumbnail cache and index is in ~/.cache/vidthumb.
+The thumbnail cache and index are in ~/.cache/vidthumb.